-The roof support may be used on a floor, ceiling or roof, and adjusts to any roof pitch.
+The roof support may be used on a roof, and any roof pitch.
 It may be used above an offset to support the offset or as a supplementary support when the chimney height exceeds that of the primary support.

 The roof support will support a total height of 50 feet of chimney sections.
 All chimney sections must be secured with locking bands.